shoutem/shoutem.github.io/docs/extensions/my-first-extension/_posts/1970-01-03-InitializingExtension.md

 ## Initialize

-Let's start building!
-Initialize the extension with basic information.
-Following command, `shoutem init`, will create a folder and bootstrap the extension files.
+Let's revise what we did in [Getting Started]({{ site.url }}/docs/extensions/tutorials/getting-started) (which you should go through before starting this tutorial series).
+We initialized the extension with basic information using `shoutem init`, which created a folder and bootstrapped it with extension files.

 ```ShellSession
 $ shoutem init restaurants